 During treatment, you will lie on a treatment table under a machine called a linear accelerator.
 Each treatment takes only a few minutes, but a session may last 10–20 minutes because of the time it takes to set up the machine.

-Side effects of radiotherapy
+Side effects of radiation therapy

 Effects on fertility and sexual function

-Radiotherapy to the pelvis and rectum can affect your ability to have children (fertility) and sexual function.
+Radiation therapy to the pelvis and rectum can affect your ability to have children (fertility) and sexual function.

 - You will be able to store sperm at a hospital or fertility clinic before treatment starts.
 Talk to your doctor about this.

-- Menopause can be managed by hormone replacement therapy, which is safe for rectal cancer.
+- Menopause can be managed by hormone replacement therapy, which can be taken if you've had rectal cancer.
 After menopause you will not be able to conceive a child.

 Before surgery (neoadjuvant)